diantonioandrea/pacs-second/README.md

 # CXXFLAGS += -DNDEBUG
 ```

-and parallel computing can be enabled by removing the comment from the following lines as well[^2]:
+and parallel computing can be enabled by removing, as needed, the comments' `#`s from the following lines as well[^2]:

 ``` make
 # CXXFLAGS += -DPARALLEL_PACS